HongkuanZhang/IFMIR-Corpus/README.md

 ![pic3](https://github.com/zhkleciel/JQMIR/blob/master/pics/mir-in-brat.png)

 Notice that the original incident contents are written in Japanese, and the contents in the figure above are translated into English only for easy to understand.

-For utilizing the annotated data conveniently, in this repository we also provide 49 pilot annotation MIRs in `/49_pilot_annotation` file and 300 final annotation MIRs in `/300_final_annotation` file respectively, and each file contains generated .txt files, corresponding .ann files, and .conf file for annotation defination.
-The annotated data can be viewed by placing two files under the `/Brat/brat-v1.3_Crunchy_Frog/data/` without downloading them from the website as we mentioned above.
+After generating annotation target files as we described before, both of `/49_pilot_annotation` and `/300_final_annotation` files contain: generated .txt files, corresponding .ann files, and .conf file for annotation defination.
+The annotated MIRs can be visualized by placing two files under the `/Brat/brat-v1.3_Crunchy_Frog/data/` and open the file in the browser.

 ## Requirements and Installation
 * A computer running macOS or Linux